r1ckbrown/r1ckbrown.github.io/_posts/2019-10-28-telegraf-Gateway.md

 ---
 published: false
 ---
+---
+layout: post
+title: Using a Telegraf Gateway
+---
 ## Using a Telegraf Gateway

 All my servers and sensors will be visualized in InfluxDB.
 They can all write directly into my local instance of InfluxDB OSS, but I also want to be able to write to remote instances, such as Influx Cloud.
 To do this, there are some limitations: